Thad McIlroy

 More recently I co-wrote (with Renée Register), The Metadata Handbook: A Book Publisher’s Guide to Creating and Distributing Metadata for Print and Ebooks (2013).
 I wrote the Composition, Design, and Graphics chapter (with contributions from Frank Romano) for the Columbia Guide to Digital Publishing (Columbia University Press, January, 2003).
 You can find all of my books listed here.

 I’ve been a contributing editor to Geist magazine and on the board of People’s Co-op Bookstore, Canada’s oldest (75+ years old!).
-I’ve joined the Advisory Board of Johns Hopkins University Press.
-My nerd side emerges in my role as a Senior Member of the Association for Computing Machinery.
+I’ve joined the Advisory Board of Johns Hopkins University Press, and I’m a visiting scholar at The George Washington University (GW) College of Professional Studies

 I also serve as an expert witness in publishing-related litigation, most recently in a case where a group of authors found reason to become upset with their audio publishing partner.
 In another case I focused on a prepress and printing dispute.
 (Sorry to be vague…. that’s the territory.)